 Combining AHAs and BHAs in one punchy formula, this works quickly to whisk away dead skin cells without compromising on care and hydration.
 Rich and creamy in texture, it’s a real treat to use.

 Formulated to ‘resurface’ your skin, use in place of your normal nightly body moisturiser on the affected areas.
-Using a potent combination of AHAs, cell turnover is increased and keratosis pilaris bumps are reduced.
+Using a potent combination of AHAs, cell turnover is increased and those pesky ‘chicken skin’ bumps are reduced.